VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     Now we need to split our file into file parts such as their size would match the sizes of `bestandsdelen` objects.

-    After splitting the file we need to upload each file part in the separate request Each request should be in multipart format and have following data:
+    After splitting the file we need to upload each file part in a separate request Each request should be in multipart format and have the following data:

     * `lock`: lock key, which was received in the previous step
     * `inhoud`: part file content in binary format